rita-barbosa/LAPR4-2324/docs/sprint-c/us_1020/readme.md

 > chosen, or should we allow the customer manager to select the N candidates?
 >
 >
-> **Answer:** _N/A_
+> **Answer:** The first option (using the results from US1013).

 ## 3. Analysis

-> **Waiting for clarification regarding:**
->
-> It is understood that for this functionality, the customer manager must select candidates to fill the number of
-> vacancies for a specific job opening.
-Consequently, the number of selected candidates cannot exceed the number of
-> available vacancies.
->
-> **OR**
->
-> It is understood that for this functionality, the customer manager must select a job opening to publish the results.
+It is understood that for this functionality, the customer manager must select a job opening to publish the results.
-> Additionally, the first N candidates, where N is the number of job vacancies, are chosen to fill the positions for
+Additionally, the first N candidates, where N is the number of job vacancies, are chosen to fill the positions for that job opening.
-> that
-> job opening.

 Furthermore, candidates can only be selected for job openings whose recruitment process is in the Result phase.